 Option a): Up-to UE implementation

-Option b): If there is a selected CAG-ID ("Allowed CAG list" containing one or more CAG-IDs broadcast by the cell) then report the TA and Cell ID form the npn-IdentityInfoList.
+Option b): If there is a selected CAG-ID ("Allowed CAG list" containing one or more CAG-IDs broadcast by the cell) then report the TA and Cell ID from the npn-IdentityInfoList.

 Option c): If CAG-only indication is not set then up-to UE implementation (Option a); if CAG-only indication is set then Option b).